Feminine-Divine/Woodog/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name:📃 Documentation
+name: 🚀 Documentation
-about: Suggest how you want to improve the documentation
+about: Suggest an idea for the documentation
 labels: enhancement
 assignees: ''